 Slader Creek State Forest

-Slader Creek State Forest are a mixture of native hardwood species and planted conifers.
+Slader Creek State Forest covers a total of 1,229 acres, including the recent acquisition of a 97-acre inholding.
+It contains a mixture of native hardwood species and planted conifers.

 The area gets its name from the picturesque stream which barely touches the northern portion of the state forest, but several of its tributaries flow through the forest.
 Much of the streambed is bedrock, with many cascades and small waterfalls.